Baseball came back to the Warren Ballpark on the Fourth of July weekend, 2021.

 In 2003, the minor leagues returned to the Warren Ballpark with the formation of the Copper Kings.
 Though the 2003 season was cut short, the league sparked interest in the historic field.
 The Friends of Warren Ballpark was formed in 2008 to preserve the Warren Ballpark and Bisbee’s baseball heritage.

-Mike Anderson, a founding member of the Friends of Warren Ballpark, describes the field’s special place in history: “Warren Ballpark, like the rest of Bisbee, is a window into time.
+Mike Anderson, a founding member of the Friends of Warren Ballpark and contributor to Southern Arizona Guide, describes the field’s special place in history: “Warren Ballpark, like the rest of Bisbee, is a window into time.
 It is one of the best remaining examples of the ballparks that provided the primary focal point of community entertainment for thousands of towns and cities, large and small, across the United States during the first half of the 20th century.
-It was the place where residents of the Warren Mining District gathered to watch baseball, football, soccer, rugby, cricket, rodeo, professional wrestling and blockbuster silent movies.”
+It was the place where residents of the Warren Mining District gathered to watch baseball, football, soccer, rugby, cricket, rodeo, professional wrestling, and blockbuster silent movies.”

 The Annual Copper City Classic celebrates the centennial of the Warren Ballpark exhibition game between the New York Giants and the Chicago White Sox.
 Six future Hall of Fame inductees played on the Warren Ballpark that day.
 The tour was a huge media event throughout 1913 and 1914.
 Vintage teams from Chicago and the Big Apple will step onto the Warren Ballpark to play against a host of other vintage teams in a two-day extravaganza.